 Air purifiers work to remove indoor air pollutants from the air.
 They can be manufactured as small, stand-alone units or larger furnace air purifiers that can be attached to your HVAC.
 Air purifiers remove several types of particles, including dust, volatile organic compounds, dander, mold spores, smoke, dust mites, and pollen from the air using high heat, UV light, exhaust systems, ionic technology, or HEPA filters.

-The 7 Types of Air Purifiers and When to Get One
+The 7 Types of Air Purifiers: Which One is Perfect for Your Home?

 1. Ultraviolet Air Purifiers